rahul235/Data-2-Decision/_pages/python.md

 Click and launch google colab:
 ![image](/assets/images/google_colab_link8.png)

-All the machine learning (pandas, seaborn, sklearn etc.) and deep learning packages (including keras, tensor flow etc. are pre-installed.
-You are ready to work on your analysis.
+All the machine learning (pandas, seaborn, sklearn etc.) and deep learning packages (including keras, tensor flow etc.) are pre-installed.
+The environment is ready to work on your analysis.

 ### Repository
 The link to the repositories are here: